AlexanderBB/python/README.md

 ./net-scan -n 192.168.0.0/24 -p 80 --out-file /path/to/the/report.csv
 ```

-This will scan all hosts in 192.168.0.0/24 network for port 80 and delivire the result on the console and in the file.
+This will scan all hosts in 192.168.0.0/24 network for port 80 and display the result on the console and in the file.

 # Help

 ```
 ./net-scan -h
 ```
-Will show all possible options of the script
+Will show all possible options of the script.

 ````
 usage: net-scan [-h] -n ADDR/CIDR [ADDR/CIDR ...] -p PORT [PORT ...]